Salon Marketing and Spa Marketing (Part 3)

 staff profile pages, online guestbook, and contact page.
 In addition, SalonBuilder offers more advanced modules for appointment request & confirmation tools, gift certificate sales, complete e-commerce product catalogs, Flash multimedia photo galleries,

 and multi-location functions.
 SalonBuilder also offers a customized template program for those looking for a totally unique image that still works with the SalonBuilder point-and-click management tools.
-Basic SalonBuilder membership costs just $29.00/month, with no up-front
+Basic SalonBuilder websites start at just $19.95/month, with no up-front

 development cost!
 The best thing about the SalonBuilder system is that its a self-administered system, based on easy-to-use, point-and-click tools, so you can make changes on the fly without having to contact a 'web guy' to make updates to the site (and without any cost